samepage-network/samepage.network/docs/getting_started/install.md

 During each of these docs, we reference two versions of the SamePage extension.

-The **Live** version will be the version that we officially support and are reviewed by the companies behind the host application.
-Those versions are expected to be updated on a slower cadence - once a week or so.
+The **Live** version is the version that we officially support and are reviewed by the companies behind the host application.
+This is the primary version meant for everyday users.

-The **Development** version will the version that will be up to date with all changes to the extension, giving users a sneak peak of what's to come.
-Those versions are downloadable from the SamePage website and are expected to be updated every day.
+The **Development** version is version that will be up to date with all changes to the extension, giving users a sneak peak of what's to come.
+Those versions are downloadable from the SamePage website.
+They are meant for more technical users and contributors helping to test future versions of SamePage extensions before they become live.

 ## Onboarding